will1508/ACTUIKit/source/_patterns/00-atoms/text-banner/00-text-banner-hero.md

 title: Text banner Primary
 ---
 A banner similarly styled like default header
-background as theme's primary color
+background as theme's hero color
 Specefied padding and margins